 A fully accessible gym and performance stage is also available for rent.
 Email our Facilities Department or call 516.465.1440.

 Our team of professionals includes specialists in education, employment and assistive technology for people with disabilities and is well versed on a broad range of disability related topics.
-To inquire about available speakers, please contact Kim Brussell, Director of External Relations, at email@example.com or 516.465.1608.
+To inquire about available speakers, please contact Kim Brussell, Associate Vice President, Development & External Relations, at email@example.com or 516.465.1608.

 Yes, simply launch your Internet brower, i.e. Microsoft® Explorer, and click on the zoom tab in the bottom right corner to select a larger size.
 This will increase the size of the whole web page in proportion.

 If you are interested in speaking to our Development Office about a major gift, naming opportunity, planned giving or an event sponsorship, please contact Lauren Marzo, Chief Development Officer, at 516.465.1593.
-To discuss an in-kind donation, please call our Development Office at 516.465.1464.
+For in-kind donations, please download and complete our donation form or call the Development Office at 516.465.1464.
+(Note: After you have download the form, please save it to your computer.
+Once it's saved to your computer, you will be able to type directly into the form.)

 Who should I contact to discuss program expansion/development or partnerships with the Henry Viscardi School?